 Active keyless entry(smart key LEFT IMAGE), where a button has to be pushed rather than using a metal key, has been around for years.
 Both keyless entry methods are much more convenient for drivers.

 Passive keyless entry, where you don’t have to push a button to unlock the car, is becoming standard on many higher model cars.

-And the absolute best thing you can do to keep your car secure?
-Most of these robberies happen at night, so make sure that your car is physically removed from harm in a garage or other secure area such as a large car park.
+Most robberies happen at peculiar evening or night hours, so make sure that your car is away from harm in a garage or another other secure area such as a large car park.